Social Icons

 Directed by Dennis Dugan

-Going back to see an Adam Sandler movie of the 90s will make you wonder what changed in this guys style of movie making.
-I guess from seeing it will be his soul.
-His old movies had soul, there was an attempt to connect with the viewer.
-In addition to that they always had soundtracks that were well crafted to make you listen and want to own it.
+Going back to watch an Adam Sandler movie from the ’90s will make you wonder what changed in this guy’s style of filmmaking.
+I guess, from seeing it, it would be his soul.
+His old movies had soul—there was an attempt to connect with the viewer.
+On top of that, they always had soundtracks that were so well-crafted, they made you want to listen and own them.

-If you can recall any of his old movies you will understand this better.
-They may not be masterpieces like this one, but they were enjoyable and you go through the moments with him.
+If you can recall any of his old movies, you’ll understand this better.
+They may not be masterpieces, but they were enjoyable, and you went through the moments with him.

-Yes, this was not one of his best movies as you can pick the holes in the plot with ease.
-From the social services inability to hand over a child to his right father properly.
-To the raising of the child made to seem easy and just a fun ride.
+Yes, this wasn’t one of his best movies, as you can easily pick holes in the plot.
+From social services’ inability to hand over a child to his rightful father properly, to the raising of the child being made to seem easy and just a fun ride.

-The movie’s fall in love with my best friend’s fiancee sister was lame to the max.
-If it was not in their intention to speed up their romance, she seemed a little easy to be owned and what a coincidence she happened to be the one in the park that day.
+The movie’s “fall in love with my best friend’s fiancĂ©e’s sister” subplot was lame to the max.
+If it wasn’t their intention to speed up the romance, she seemed a little too easy to win over—and what a coincidence that she happened to be the one in the park that day.

-That aside no matter how much you can pick out the silliness in this movie, the fun is watching Sandler’s character Sonny play dad.
-He sucked at it and no matter how much he tried to make us believe that he had it covered you can easily see that he didn’t.
+That aside, no matter how much you can point out the silliness in this movie, the fun is watching Sandler’s character, Sonny, play dad.
+He sucked at it, and no matter how much he tried to make us believe he had it covered, you could easily see that he didn’t.

-The movie plot is about a selfish man named Sonny.
-He was self-centered and was willing to go out of his way to make sure that he did nothing and around him nothing was done as it should be.
-His girlfriend just dumped him and he was finding it hard to get ahead without her.
-After ruining his best friend’s birthday surprise and proposal, Sonny decided to take it one step further in his loser antics.
+The movie’s plot is about a selfish man named Sonny.
+He’s self-centered and willing to go out of his way to make sure he does nothing and that nothing around him is done as it should be.
+His girlfriend just dumped him, and he’s finding it hard to get ahead without her.
+After ruining his best friend’s birthday surprise and proposal, Sonny decides to take it one step further in his loser antics.

-He lied to social services that he was Kevin (his best friend) and that the five-year-old child they dropped at his doorstep (for he and Kevin were roommates) was his.
+He lies to social services, claiming he’s Kevin (his best friend) and that the five-year-old child they dropped at his doorstep (since he and Kevin are roommates) is his.

-He did this to make himself seem responsible as he tried to get his now ex-girlfriend back.
+He does this to make himself seem responsible as he tries to win back his now ex-girlfriend.

-She was not impressed by his adoption of a child, and it all blew up in his face.
-He then decided to keep the child and we get to see the comedy play out in him raising the child and the repercussion of lying.
+She’s not impressed by his “adoption” of a child, and it all blows up in his face.
+He then decides to keep the child, and we get to see the comedy play out as he raises the child and deals with the repercussions of his lie.

-Like I said, the only fun there is when it comes to Adam Sandler is to go back and see his old movies, because his new ones have not in anyway made any attempt to please.
+Like I said, the only fun when it comes to Adam Sandler is going back to watch his old movies, because his new ones haven’t made any attempt to please.

 0 comments: